 Title How have remote indigenous communities responded to the pandemic?
-Media name/outlet ABC News Radio Country Australia Date 13/11/20 Description Covid-19 has claimed 907 lives in Australia and majority of those who've died have been aged over 60.
+Media name/outlet ABC News Radio Country/Territory Australia Date 13/11/20 Description Covid-19 has claimed 907 lives in Australia and majority of those who've died have been aged over 60.

 Early in the pandemic, people in aged care and indigenous communities were identified as being among the most vulnerable.